shoogle/AppImageSpec/draft.md

 The portable packaging format defined in this Specification, which can be used to deploy applications to Linux systems.

 [AppImage]: #appimage "AppImage: The packaging format defined in this Specification, or an application packaged in this format"

+##### AppImage Standards Version
+The version of this Specification with which a particular AppImage complies.
+(Identified in the [Metadata])

+[AppImage Standards Version]: #appimage-standards-version "AppImage Standards Version: The version of this Specification with which a particular AppImage complies.
+(Identified in the Metadata)"

+##### AppImage Type
+The representation of an AppImage on disk.
+Identified by a **Type Byte** (0x00-0xFF) or equivalent **Decimal Type** (000-255).

+[AppImage Type]: #appimage-type "AppImage Type: The representation of an AppImage on disk.
+Identified by a Type Byte (0x00-0xFF) or equivalent 3-digit Decimal Type (000-255)."
+[Type Byte]: #appimage-type "Type Byte: A magic byte of range 0x00 to 0xFF that is used to identify the AppImage Type"
+[Decimal Type]: #appimage-type "Decimal Type: A 3-digit decimal representation of the Type Byte, ranging from 000-255"

 ##### AppImageKit
 A reference implementation of a tool for building AppImages in compliance with this Specification.
 (Available [here](https://github.com/probonopd/AppImageKit))